Grants and Donations

 Are you looking for some quick and easy tips to help you secure your first job or a new position?
-We have been working with Holdfast Bay Traders to create a series of HoldUp Hot Job Tips to help young people entering the workforce.
+We have been working with Holdfast Bay Traders and local employment services to create a series of HoldUp Hot Job Tips to help young people entering the workforce for the first time or re-entering post COVID-19.
 Check out our tips now!

-Thank you very much to the traders who very kindly agreed to partner with us on this campaign:
+Thank you very much to the traders and organisations who have already very kindly agreed to partner with us on this campaign:

 - Cibo Glenelg

 Holdfast Bay Youth Action Plan 2018 - 2023

 In October 2017 Council engaged the Youth Affairs Council of South Australia (YACSA) to undertake a council-wide consultation with young people to produce a Youth Action Plan that will guide the role of Council, in particular Council’s Youth and Recreation Officer and HoldUp Youth Committee over the next five years.

 YACSA is the peak body that represents young people aged 12-25 years in South Australia and they have extensive experience in best practice youth participation and engagement.

 SA Youth Week (SAYW) is a celebration of young people in South Australia.
 Thousands of young people aged 12 - 25 from across South Australia get involved in SAYW each year.

 You can get involved in SAYW 2021 by:

 - getting involved in the planning, organising and running of SAYW events and activities.